FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Does THC Percentage Matter?

 In both hemp and cannabis use, we typically prefer products with the highest percentage of THC.
 Yet, let’s entertain a different perspective: Delta 9 content might not solely dictate a truly satisfying cannabis experience.
-Unconventional right?
+Unconventional, right?
 Let’s look at the intricacies:

 Undoubtedly, THC wields influence in triggering psychoactive effects.
 The correct designation would be Delta 9 THC, but we typically refer to it as THC.